-North Wind is a full service solar provider, specializing in everything you need to make your solar installation successful including site evaluation, system design, incentive application and grant writing, utility interconnection, permitting, installation, and system commissioning.
+North Wind is a full-service solar electric system provider, specializing in everything you need to make your solar PV installation successful including site evaluation, system design, incentive application and grant writing, utility interconnection, permitting, installation, and system commissioning.
 Our installations are led by our NABCEP-certified installers and licensed electricians.
-Since 2007, we have successfully installed over a megawatt of small scale, distributed solar generation.
+Since 2007, we have successfully installed over two megawatts of small scale, distributed solar generation.

 A solar electric system (sometimes known as a photovoltaic or solar PV system) captures sunlight using solar (PV) cells made from a semiconductor material.
 Capturing sunlight in these PV cells increases the energy of the electrons within, which are then released through the photoelectric effect to produce a flow of electrons.
 It is this flow of electrons that we all know as electricity.

 There are three main ways that a solar electric system can provide electricity to you.